What is happening in Syria?

 It started out as a peaceful protest, with public demonstrations calling for democratic reforms.
 But the peaceful demonstrations were met by swift government opposition, eventually giving way to a brutal war.

-How are we helping families in Syria?
+How are we helping families?

-We're providing shelter for families who have been forced to leave their homes due to the conflict in Syria.
+We are providing shelter for families who have been forced to leave their homes due to the conflict in Syria.

 When families are far from home, and traumatised from their experiences, having a safe place to call home is invaluable.

-A selection of our aid items in Syria
+Our aid items in Syria

 Our partners help us provide aid in some of the most remote and dangerous conflict zones around the world.